creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-11-28-ComBat-Harmonization.md

 * Voxels associated with age in FA and MD are more replicable after ComBat.
 * ComBat is generalizable to other imaging modalities.
 * A software implementing the ComBat methodology to imaging data is available in both R and Matlab on GitHub (https://github.com/Jfortin1/ComBatHarmonization).
+* An extensive evaluation and comparison of several methods is carefully conducted.

  # Introduction